 Sponsorship Opportunities: 01482 358313

-The Hull City Academy develops talented young footballers from the age of eight to twenty-one.
-There have been significant developments at the Academy since the Club achieved its quest to achieve Category Two status in the summer of 2015 and recruit players of outstanding potential that can be nurtured into future first team regulars.
-In line with the Football Association’s Charter of Quality, the Academy prepares players of the future for the club and enables them to progress both on and off the field.
+The Hull City Academy develops talented young footballers from the age of eight to 23.
+There have been significant developments at the Academy since the club achieved Category Two status in the summer of 2015.
+The Academy recruits players of outstanding potential that can be nurtured into future first-team regulars.
+In line with the Football Association’s charter of quality, the Academy prepares players of the future for the club and enables them to progress both on and off the field.

-To support the senior squad by producing tautened local players who can play a substantial part in the success of our first-team.
+To support the senior squad by producing talented local players who can play a substantial part in the success of our first team.

 To give opportunities to members of the local community in all aspects of the work carried out at the Academy.
 By engaging with locally educated and trained individuals, we can enhance our identity.

-To develop individuals who on leave Hull City are equipped with the attributes that enable them to have a successful career in their chosen field.
+To develop individuals who on leaving Hull City are equipped with the attributes that enable them to have a successful career in their chosen field.

 To maintain its growing reputation locally and nationally for delivering excellence and providing all with an experience that is both enjoyable and beneficial.

-To maintain its progress based on our Club values - ‘Repect, Belief and Dedication’
+To maintain its progress based on our Club values - ‘Respect, Belief and Dedication’.

 To deliver our mission consistently, we will continue to work closely with all our partners and stakeholders.
-Whilst we will always look to build new relationships, our main focus will the ongoing work with the following stakeholders:
+While we always look to build new relationships, our main focus will be the ongoing work with the following stakeholders: